Dyson Heppell

-Dyson Turner-Heppell (né Heppell; born 14 May 1992) is a former professional Australian rules footballer who played for and captained the Essendon Football Club in the Australian Football League (AFL).
+Dyson Turner-Heppell (né Heppell; born 14 May 1992) is a former professional Australian rules footballer who played for the Essendon Football Club in the Australian Football League (AFL).
 Heppell won the AFL Rising Star award in his first season in 2011, and won a Crichton Medal and All-Australian selection in 2014.
-He served as Essendon captain from the 2017 season, and relinquished the captaincy before the 2023 season proper having led the side 107 times.
+He served as Essendon captain from 2017 to 2022.

-Heppell currently plays for the Port Melbourne Football Club in the Victorian Football League (VFL), following his retirement from the AFL.

 Early life

 Heppell participated in the Auskick program at Leongatha.
 He began playing football with Leongatha Football Club, and played for Gippsland Power in the TAC Cup for the 2009 and 2010 seasons.
 Named as Gippsland's captain for the 2010 season, Heppell also played for the Victorian Country side at the 2010 AFL Under 18 Championships, where he was named in the All-Australian team.
 At 189 cm, he played as a "line-breaking defender" for the first half of the 2010 season, before moving into the midfield for the second half of the season.

 Heppell finished strongly in the Morrish Medal count, which is awarded to the best and fairest player in the TAC Cup regular season, eventually tying for the award with Jackson Sketcher of the Sandringham Dragons, after achieving the maximum votes possible from rounds 13 to 17.
 Despite finishing the regular season in sixth place on the ladder, both Gippsland and Heppell had a good finals series.
 He accumulated 36 disposals in an elimination final victory and was named best on ground in the preliminary final win to qualify for the TAC Cup Grand Final.
 In a stark contrast to the rest of his season, Heppell had a relatively poor game in the grand final, gathering only 20 touches, as the Power were outclassed by the Calder Cannons by 56 points.